LuntNicolas/le-chef-api/README.md

 # Le Chef — API

-REST API powering **Le Chef**, an AI meal-planning app for iOS: photograph your fridge, get a full week of recipes built around what you already have, and let missing ingredients land on a shared shopping list automatically.
+REST API powering **Le Chef**, an AI meal-planning app for iOS an android: photograph your fridge, get a full week of recipes built around what you already have, and let missing ingredients land on a shared shopping list automatically.

 The goal: waste less food, skip the "what should we cook?" debate, and keep a whole household in sync.